-Located between LeClair Way, Riel Drive, the CN rail line, and the AltaLink transmission powerline in the southeast portion of the Plan Area.
-Area C is approximately 4.5 hectares.
+Located between LeClair Way, Riel Drive, the CN rail line, and the AltaLink transmission powerline in the southeast portion of the Plan Area, Area C is approximately 4.5 hectares.
 Some of the units will be adjacent to a public park.
-The type of housing form mix may consist of up to ten apartment buildings with a range of heights from six to twelve storeys and potential for assisted living complex(es).
+Dwelling units are anticipated to be predominantly apartments.
+The type of housing-form mix may consist of up to ten apartment buildings, with a range of heights from six to twelve storeys; stacked townhousing; and potential for assisted living complex(es).
 The overall density for Midtown Mix-Use Area C is 186 du/nrha.